 I’ve always wanted to learn how to tie my husband’s tie for him for special occasions.
 It’s a small gesture that can make a big impact for the person wearing the tie.
-Simply put its just a nice thing to do for your husband, son or partner.
+Simply put its just a nice thing to do for your husband, son, or partner.
 In my research I had no idea there were so many knots that you could tie.
-How to choose which one to learn?
+How do you choose which one to learn?
 So, I figured I would try to learn all over time.

 Here is a quick and easy way to tie the popular Full Windsor and its best uses:

 1. Drape the necktie around your collar with the wide end on the right hanging 4-6 inches lower than your waistband.

 2. Cross the wide end horizontally in front of the slim end, making an X-shape just below your chin.

 3. Tuck the wide end up and beneath the loop around your neck, coming out point-upward behind the X. Use one finger to hold the X in place.

 4. Pull the wide end all the way down.

 5. Bring the wide end around behind the knot and pass it horizontally from right to left.